Wild horse: Evolutionary history and taxonomy

 The horse family Equidae evolved in North America, with the genus Equus appearing on the continent during the Pliocene (5.3-2.6 million years ago).
 Horses are thought to have diverged from the ancestors of zebras and asses around 4 million years ago.
 Around 900–800,000 years ago, at the Early-Middle Pleistocene boundary, the ancestors of Eurasian wild horses crossed over the Bering Land Bridge from North America.
 Early horses in Eurasia are referred to species like Equus mosbachensis.
 North American caballine horses, which genetic evidence has confirmed are closely related to Eurasian horses, would persist on the continent until they became extinct as part of the end-Pleistocene extinction event along with most other large mammals in the Americas (including other equines like Haringtonhippus and Hippidion) around 12,000 years ago.
-They are variously referred to as Equus scotti and Equus lambei though the true number of species is uncertain, with some authors treating all North American horses as part of E. ferus.
+North American caballine wild horse remains are referred to various species such as Equus scotti and Equus lambei though the true number of species is uncertain, with some authors treating all North American horses as part of E. ferus.
 Ancient DNA analysis suggests North American horses were largely genetically distinct from Eurasian horses, with limited and intermittent interbreeding between the two populations following the initial dispersal across the Bering Land Bridge.
 Equus neogeus from the Pleistocene of South America may also represent a lineage of true caballine horses.

 Currently, three subspecies that lived during recorded human history are recognized.
 One subspecies is the widespread domestic horse (Equus ferus caballus), as well as two wild subspecies: the recently extinct European wild horse (E. f. ferus) and the endangered Przewalski's horse (E. f. przewalskii).
 A 2015 study determined that the Przewalski and domesticated horse lineages diverged from a common ancestor about 45,000 years ago.

 Genetically, the pre-domestication horse, E. ferus, and the domesticated horse, E. caballus, form a single homogeneous group (clade) and are genetically indistinguishable from each other.
 The genetic variation within this clade shows only a limited regional variation, with the notable exception of Przewalski's horse.
 Przewalski's horse has several unique genetic differences that distinguish it from the other subspecies, including 66 instead of 64 chromosomes, unique Y-chromosome gene haplotypes, and unique mtDNA haplotypes.

 Besides genetic differences, osteological evidence from across the Eurasian wild horse range, based on cranial and metacarpal differences, indicates the presence of only two subspecies in postglacial times, the tarpan and Przewalski's horse.
 A study in 2011 of DNA from bones of pre-domestication horses found that all were either bay, black or leopard-spotted.